Sebastian1981/AWS_Sagemaker_CVD_Prediction/README.md

 ![cm](figures/confusion_mat.png)

-The confusion matrix shows the percentages of the true predicted labels (0: healthy; 1: cardiovascular disease) using the linear built-in model by Sagemaker.
-The model correctly classifies 75% of all healthy subjects as healthy while 25% of the heathy are being misclassified as being healthy.
-The model further classifies 69% of all unhealthy subjects as unhealthy while 31% of the healthy are being misclassified as being healthy.
+The confusion matrix shows the percentages of the true predicted labels (0: healthy; 1: cardiovascular disease) using the linear built-in linear model by Sagemaker.
+The model correctly classifies 75% of all healthy subjects as healthy while 25% are being misclassified as unhealthy.
+The model further classifies 69% of all unhealthy subjects as unhealthy while 31% are misclassified as being healthy.
 The overall accuracy score of the model is 72%.
-With a recall score of 69% and a precision score of 73%, the f1 score is 71%.
+Using a decision threshold of 0.5 leads to a recall score of 69%, a precision score of 73% and thus a f1 score of 71%.
 The roc-auc score is 78%.

 ![cm](figures/prec_recall.png)

-Plotting recall vs precision shows that the precision smoothly decreases with increasing recall.
-For example, if the model is calibrated to detect 80% (recall) of all subjects with cardiovascular disease, then the precision is a little below 70% meaning the 70% of all predictions are correct.
+Having a closer look at the trade-off between recall and precision shows that for example if the model is calibrated to detect 80% (recall) of all subjects with cardiovascular disease, then the precision is nearly 70% meaning 30% of all predictions are incorrect.

 In conclusion, the mode is quite robust but however could probably be improved by applying also non-linear classifiers such as xgboost or neural networks.